markusfleck/AU-Net/README.md

-# AU-net
+# AU-Net
-Automatic generation of a U-Net for an arbitrary input image size
+Automatic generation of a AU-Net for an arbitrary input image size